 Fulfilled by Amazon (“FBA”):

 It’s important to realize, however, that the stocks of all of these sellers stock in a common pool.
-When a customer orders the headphones, Amazon will not check that they are getting headphones that are from the stock of the Buy Box seller, they will just send them some set of headphones from the common ASIN pool, and record that the Buy Box seller sold a unit, but the actual headphones might come from stock provided by another seller, and that seller might be providing counterfeit goods.
-The good news is that it is possible for a seller to opt out of comingling, but it must be done before any goods are shipped to Amazon as once comingled, the goods cannot be separated out again.
+When a customer orders the headphones, Amazon will not check that they are getting headphones that are from the stock of the Buy Box seller, they will just send them some set of headphones from the common ASIN pool, and record that the Buy Box seller sold a unit.
+But the actual headphones might come from stock provided by another seller, and that seller might be providing counterfeit goods.
+The good news is that it is possible for a seller to opt out of comingling to combat Amazon counterfeiting, but it must be done before any goods are shipped to Amazon as once comingled, the goods cannot be separated out again.
 To do so, go to: Fulfillment by Amazon profile settings → FBA Product Barcode Preference → Use the manufacturer barcode to track inventory.
-That said, comingling alone is not the greatest threat that counterfeiters pose, it gets worse.
+That said, comingling alone is not the greatest threat that Amazon counterfeiters pose, it gets worse.

 Amazon Counterfeit Case Study